Maverick Playing Cards: Collector’s Guide

 Is Maverick a Hoyle brand?

 Yes.
-Maverick was introduced under the Brown & Bigelow / Stancraft / Hoyle umbrella and later became part of USPCC’s portfolio when Hoyle and related brands were acquired in 2001.
+Maverick began within the Brown & Bigelow / Hoyle family and later became part of USPCC’s portfolio when Hoyle and related brands were acquired in 2001.

 Does Maverick use the Hoyle faces?